Growth and nodal current of complexified horocycle eigenfunctions: Asymptotics for

 \section{Asymptotics for $B$}

 Now we calculate asymptotics for $B$ when $\tau$ is large.
 Notice, by the way, that this is not necessary to prove Theorem \ref{th:main}.
-Since we are going to apply Lelong--Poincar\'e formula to arrive to that Theorem, we may just prove that $\dfrac{2\log|u|}{\tau} +\dfrac{\log B}{\tau}\xrightarrow{\tau\to\infty}0$ (see Lemma~\ref{lemma:psh} below; the argument can be modified for rather inexplicit $B$).
-Then it remains to find asymptotics for $\dfrac{\partial B(P)}{\partial t(P)}$, $\dfrac{\partial B(P)}{\partial \theta(P)}$.
+Since we are going to apply Lelong--Poincar\'e formula to arrive to that Theorem, we may just prove that $\dfrac{2\log|u^\CC|}{\tau} +\dfrac{\log B}{\tau}\xrightarrow{\tau\to\infty}0$ (see Lemma~\ref{lemma:psh} below; the argument can be modified for rather implicit $B$).
+Then it remains to find asymptotics for $\dfrac{\partial \log B(P)}{\partial t(P)}$, $\dfrac{\partial\log B(P)}{\partial \theta(P)}$.
 If $g\ge 0$ then this can be done by differentiating (\ref{eq:B_define}) or rather only the exponential function therein since the integrand is non-negative in this case.
+The asymptotics of the quotient does not depend on the choice of $g$ and is clear if $\supp g$ tends to one-point set $\{t\}$.
+Knowledge of $d\log B$ is enough to apply Lelong--Poincar\'e formula.

-We start with asymptotic expression for $S(\eta,\tau,s)$.
+To calculate asymptotics for $B$, we start with asymptotic expression for $\mathcal S(\eta,\tau,s)$.
 To this end, formulae (\ref{eq:S_explicit}) seem to be unuseful.
 Indeed, we may try to represent hypergeometric function therein by an integral expression in the spirit of \cite[\S15.6]{DLMF}, then we have double integral for~$\mathcal S$.
 The maximum of exponential expression therein seems to be always on the boundary of $2$-dimensional contour of integration; also, this maximum \emph{does not} lead to the correct answer which is strictly less: boundary asymptotics should necessarily cancel, and this cannot be eliminated by a deformation of the contour.

 Instead, we make use of the spectral nature of $\mathcal S$ and of geometric intuition elaborated by now:

 \begin{predl} As $\tau\to+\infty$ and $s=o(\tau)$, we have

 with some $b_3$ smooth and separated from zero for $\eta$ strictly inside of $(0,1)$.
 The quotient of left- and right-hand sides tends uniformly to $1$ for such $\eta$. \end{predl}